Integrative-Transcriptomics/Evidente2.0/README.md

 ### _Treponema pallidum_
 From Arora et al (2016, [Publication](https://www.nature.com/articles/nmicrobiol2016245)).
 The study analyzed around 120 samples of different strains of the _T. pallidum_ collected around the globe.
 It analyzed their antibiotic resistance and it was able to identified a correlation between the presence of SNP 235204 and a resistance to the antibiotic macrolide.

+## contents.txt
+Contains a list of contents of the evidente2 repository including all files relevant during the extension of evidente2.0 together with a short description.